 Note: all interns are required to demonstrate that they have purchased medical insurance by the time of the start of the training year, and are required to maintain medical insurance for the entire training period.
-Additional support from the internship may be provided for the purchase of medical insurance up to approximately $6,229 for the year.
-Eligibility varies and will be evaluated on an individual basis.
+Additional support from the internship may be provided for the purchase of medical insurance (including dental, vision) up to approximately $6,229 for the year.